moutella/joycon2mouse/README.md

 # WARNING FOR WINDOWS USERS
 If you're on windows PLEASE use the windows file its sooo much better vgamepad is so good i promise (make sure to get the windows dependencies, listed below so it works)

 # DEPENDENCIES
 - python (duh)
 - bleak (`pip install bleak`)
 - WINDOWS:
   - vgamepad (`pip install vgamepad`) (requires installation of ViGEmBus drivers, found here: https://github.com/ViGEm/ViGEmBus/releases/latest)
 - OTHER:
+  - pynput (`pip install pynput`)
-  - pygame (`pip install pygame`)
+  - screeninfo (`pip install pynput`)

 # How does it work?
 Starting up the program, it'll look for JoyCons.
 If it finds one, it'll connect to it and start looking for input notifications, through which we obtain input data from the JoyCon.
 It mainly uses bleak for this BLE stuff.
 On Windows, we use vgamepad for neatly packaging it into a controller.
-On anything else, we use pygame and a lot of dumb stuff to use your KEYBOARD AND MOUSE as the controller.
+On anything else, we use pynput and a lot of dumb stuff to use your KEYBOARD AND MOUSE as the controller.
 Horrible, but vgamepad is windows only.
 What can ya do

 # How do I use it?
 - Open the program up